 I also like the changed version, of only getting chic points for the first 50 comments as I think that will help control the spam too, but I liked the first idea better.

 If people are commenting on photos that they actually like and not just spamming then 40 seemed like a reasonable limit.

 Recently I have been neglecting chictopia, and I don’t check it every day.
 So sometimes if i haven’t been on the site for a week or so there might be dozens and dozens of photos which I love and want to comment on!
 So I wouldn’t like a comment limit.
 I have noticed that some people only comment for the sake of commenting to get points.
 I have even noticed people putting several separate comments all on the same photo, which is pointless unless they were purposely doing it to get more points.
 I think that only having 50 comments count for votes is a good idea, so thanks for the changes chictopia!
-If people want to waste all their time leaving meaningless comments just so they might be able to redeem one thing…posted over 3 years ago
+If people want to waste all their time leaving meaningless comments just so they might be able to redeem one thing…posted almost 4 years ago

 @coldlight — I’ve seen that, too, and it bothers me.
 I don’t see the point.
 I mean, I can understand if you forgot something or you misspelled something.
 In this case, I usually delete the previous comment and ammend it in the other one.
 At times, I have been a little long-winded, and I use it for continuation.
 These are examples that can be done as multiple commenting.
 But people posting ‘cute top’ then ‘cute shoes’ then ‘I love it’ one after the other is definitely abusing the system.
 I also dislike people leaving meaningless comments, too, especially the ones that just put ‘cute’ — no period, no exclamation just plain cute and then you see the word cute on 30 other profiles.
 Lol.
 Sorry, I went off on a tangent.
-In other words, I agree with everything you said. :)posted over 3 years ago
+In other words, I agree with everything you said. :)posted almost 4 years ago